The Common Veteran’s Season 2

 a.
 Bored

 b.
-Not enough to on
+Not enough to live on

 V. TAKE THIS JOB AND SHOVE IT!!!

 a.
-What does it take to quit the military and why get out if everything is so good.
+What does it take to quit the military and why people get out if everything is so good.

 i.
 Review the redeployment process.